coderkrishna/CRT_CSCI610/README.md

 CRT Implementation: CSCI610
 =============================

-This README file contains the following information:
-1. Statement of the Theorem
+This README file contains the following information: (1) Statemement of the Theorem and (2) Approach Taken
-2. Approach Taken

 Statement of the Chinese Remainder Theorem